muditkhandelwal16/Assignment4/README.md

 ### Part A – Baseline Photogrammetry and Neural Rendering Evaluation

 **Step 1: Initial Dataset Preparation**
-A set of 10 high-resolution images were captured from slightly different viewpoints, ensuring sufficient overlap for photogrammetric alignment.
+The dataset consisted of 10 original high-resolution images taken from slightly different angles around a target object.
+These images were captured ensuring adequate overlap to allow for robust photogrammetric alignment.

 **Step 2: Photogrammetric Reconstruction using Agisoft Metashape**
-The standard photogrammetry workflow was followed:
+Using Agisoft Metashape, the following reconstruction workflow was executed:
-- Photo alignment
+- Photo Alignment
-- Dense point cloud generation
+- Dense Point Cloud Generation
-- Mesh construction
+- Mesh Generation
-- Texture mapping
+- Texture Mapping

-This produced a 3D model based on the original 10 images.

 **Step 3: Gaussian Splatting Setup**
-The same 10 images were used to train a Gaussian Splatting model.
-The model learned a 3D representation of the scene using Gaussian primitives.
+The same 10-image dataset was used to train a Gaussian Splatting model.

 **Step 4: Novel View Rendering**
-Ten novel images were rendered from new viewpoints not present in the original dataset.
+Ten rendered images were generated from novel camera viewpoints.

 **Step 5: Image Quality Evaluation**
-The synthetic images were evaluated using PSNR and SSIM compared to their closest original counterparts:
+Synthetic images were compared with the originals using PSNR and SSIM metrics.

+**Step 6: Writing Python Code for Evaluation**
+I wrote a custom Python script (`evaluate_psnr_ssim.py`) that takes original and rendered image pairs as input and calculates PSNR and SSIM values for each pair.
+This script helped generate the following evaluation table:

 | Original      | Rendered  | PSNR | SSIM   |
 |---------------|-----------|------|--------|